Risks of buying a property in Thailand

 Land and Property Taxes

-Let’s talk dollars and cents, specifically land and property taxes which can definitely add up when dipping your toes in the leasehold waters.
+Let’s talk dollars and cents, specifically land and property taxes which can add up when dipping your toes in the leasehold waters.

 In Thailand, a seemingly attractive land title can come with hidden costs that are often overlooked.